Backsplash Design Ideas for the Kitchen

 The most significant difference between a slab backsplash and a tile backsplash is continuity.
 Slabs are large pieces.
 Tiles are individual pieces and have joints between them, typically filled with grout.

-Solid Slab Backsplash
+Marble Slab Kitchen Backsplash

-Solid Slab Backsplash
+Marble Slab Kitchen Backsplash

 Seamless Kitchen Backsplash